Safer spaces policy

 We as staff, artists, audiences, participants, tenants and visitors are all responsible and accountable for our own behaviour and actions within Toynbee Studios.
 We expect everyone to show consideration at all times and to be aware of how our actions and language might affect the people around us.
 Alcohol consumption does not excuse negative behaviour.

 If you experience discomfort, are concerned about someone else’s well-being, find something triggering or need immediate support or assistance, please find any Artsadmin staff, identified by a pink lanyard.
 Be confident you will have our support and trust in these kinds of situations.

-> This approach also extends to all our online resources.
-Anyone experiencing discomfort or concern about something taking place on Artsadmin’s digital platforms (Facebook, Twitter, Instagram, e-digest, etc) can email us or telephone us to discuss these concerns.
-It is important to note that these spaces are often dictated by the rules and terms of other corporations (i.e. Facebook, Twitter).
+This support also extends to all our online activity.
+Anyone experiencing discomfort or concern about something taking place on Artsadmin’s digital platforms (online events, Facebook, Twitter, Instagram, e-digest, etc) can email us or telephone us to discuss these concerns, or send a direct message to a ‘Guardian’, a person who looks after people’s safety at all our online events.
+It is important to note that these digital spaces can also be dictated by the rules and terms of other corporations (i.e. Facebook, Twitter).

-> Your feedback is welcome
+Your feedback is welcome

-> Our Safer Spaces Policy is a work in progress, and can change and adapt as necessary.
+Our Safer Spaces Policy is a live document, and can change and adapt as necessary.
 If you have any thoughts or comments on our policy, how we have communicated or implemented it, please speak to a member of staff wearing a pink lanyard, call us at 020 7247 5102 or email us at firstname.lastname@example.org.